 1 ounce Makers Mark bourbon

 1 ½ ounces Rivulet Artisanal Pecan Liquor, available at Liquor Barn

 Grind the toasted pecans in a spice grinder until finely ground.
 In a small bowl, add an equal amount of sweet, ground cocoa to the ground pecans and combine thoroughly.
 In a shallow dish add a small amount of simple syrup.
 Dip the top of the shot glass in the simple syrup, then in the pecan chocolate mixture to rim the top of the shot glass

 In a cocktail shaker, add some ice, then the bourbon, pecan liquor, Godiva, and whipping cream.
 Shake for 30 seconds and strain into a liquid measuring cup.
 Pour into the shot glasses.
-Our recipe makes six shooters.
+Our recipe makes six shooter size drinks.

 * If you don’t have simple syrup on hand, you can quickly prepare it by combining equal parts white sugar and water in a saucepan.
 Heat on the stove, stirring until the sugar completely dissolves.
 Then cool the liquid to room temperature before using.

 Perfect for spring or summer parties, these quick and easy tartlets make a tasty treat for any social occasion.
 The recipe comes together is a short time and can be refrigerated until ready to serve.
 You can make your lemon curd or use a high-quality jarred version such as Williams-Sonoma, Stonewall Kitchens, or Wilkin and Sons.